inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 the conversion between many markup languages, then Markdown becomes very useful minimal syntax we can use keeping in mind that it will be converted into a richer/heavier markup language.
 Typically, you can use Markdown to produce pdf files as follows: Markdown <i class="fa fa-long-arrow-right" aria-hidden="true"></i> LateX and then Latex is converted into a pdf file!
-Remember that, irrespective of the flavor, Markdown only accounts fotr a restricted set of tags.
-So if you want to further format your document you can actually the other tags of the markup language you will convert your file into.
+Remember that, irrespective of the flavor, Markdown only accounts for a restricted set of tags.
+So if you want to further format your document you can actually use other tags of the specific markup language you will convert your file into.
 In this case you can use Pandoc afterwards to convert your file into another markup language if desired.